-Respite Care Centre
+Respite Care Centre for Adults with HIV/AIDS & TB

 The respite care centre officially opened its doors on 5 March 2007 in response to a dire need in the community- to provide people who are HIV positive or are suffering from other chronic illnesses with full medical care, nutritious meals and counselling in a warm and nurturing environment.
 With established strong relationships with hospitals across the city and Médecins Sans Frontières who have been coordinating medical care in the community until recently, the medical community has been overwhelmingly supportive and appreciative of the services provided by the respite care centre.
 As one of the only respite centres of its kind, the 16 patient beds are always full, with patients staying up to a maximum of 8 weeks in which they receive all the necessary support to live a healthy, stable life at home.